MicrosoftDocs/azure-ai-docs/articles/ai-services/translator/document-translation/how-to-guides/use-rest-api-programmatically.md

    * Data type: Boolean (`true` or `false`)
    * Default Boolean setting is `false`.
 Set the option to `true` to enable image text translation.

 * **Response Details**.
-When the feature is enabled, additional image processing information will be included with the response:
+When the feature is enabled, added image processing information is included with the response:

    * **`totalImageScansSucceeded`**.
 The number of successfully translated image scans.